libts/tslib/README.md

 Example: `module linear`

+### module: invert
+  Invert values in X and/or Y direction around the given value.
+  There are no default values.
+If specified, a value has to be set.
+If one axis is not specified, it's simply untouched.

+Parameters:
+* `x0`

+	X-axis (horizontal) value around which to invert.
+* `y0`

+	Y-axis (vertical) value around which to invert.

+Example: `module invert y0=640` (Y-axis inverted for 640 screen height, X-axis untouched)

 ### module: median
   The median filter reduces noise in the samples' coordinate values.
 It is able to filter undesired single large jumps in the signal.
 For some